 (4c)

-where, , , and are the relative distances along the local x, y, and z-axis respectively. w is the self-weight and is the unstrained length.
-E and A are Young’s modulus and the cross-sectional area respectively. and are the nodal forces at node I and J, respectively.
+where , , and are the relative distances along the local x-, y-, and z-axes, respectively. w is the self-weight and is the unstrained length.
+E and A are Young’s modulus and the cross-sectional area, respectively. and are the nodal forces at nodes I and J, respectively.
 The partial differentiation of both sides of Eq.
 (4) yields the incremental relationships between the relative nodal distances and nodal forces as follows:

 (5)